The second part of the history of the Deanhouse Workhouse covers the period from 1916 to the closure of St.Mary’s Hospital in 1968.

 At the Board of Guardians meeting in September a letter was read out informing the committee that the late Mrs. Amelia Benderlow of Dalton had given the Guardians a sum of £100 to be used for the supply of comforts for the inmates of Deanhouse Institution.

 Lindley Liberal Club visited the Institution in December and gave a pleasing programme to the inmates.
-A carol party from the WMC got the Christmas celebrations off to a good start and after the breakfast, super dinner and distibution of gifts, the Merrymakers rounded off the day with a rousing concert.
+A carol party from the WMC got the Christmas celebrations off to a good start and, after the breakfast, super dinner and distribution of gifts, the Merrymakers rounded off the day with a rousing concert.

 They had another match later in the month against a team representing the 1510 Coronation Lodge R.A.O.B.
 Honley.
-The Institute batted first and in spite of Epton top scoring with 39 could only avhieve 63.
-The visitors scored 77 with Richardson taking 6 wickets.
+The Institute batted first and, in spite of Epton top scoring with 39, could only achieve 63.
+The visitors scored 77 with Richardson taking six wickets.
 Later in the year in October the same group showed their versatility by giving a well received concert.

 Mr.& Mrs. Johnson, the Master and Matron, were appointed in September to the Harton Poor Law Institution under the South Shields Union.